Disclaimer: We are not lawyers and Smarthistory does not offer legal advice about image use.

 Here, you will need to consider whether the work pictured is two-dimensional (a drawing, painting, print, photograph, etc.) or three-dimensional (a sculpture, monument, building, etc.).
 Different legal standards apply to reproductions of two- and three-dimensional works.

-If the work pictured is three-dimensional (a sculpture, installation, building, monument, etc.), no matter whether the work itself it is in the public domain or not, you will need to search for a reproduction (usually a photograph) of the work that is public domain or licensed for reuse.
+Photographs of three-dimensional works of art, no matter whether the work depicted is in the public domain or not, can be copyrighted.
+To find an image you can use without securing copyright permission, you will need to search for an image that is public domain or licensed for reuse.
 You can search in Creative Commons, in Google images (using “tools”), or you can use an advanced search in Flickr (see below for more on this).